 The IRS states, “Third party reporting has been shown to increase voluntary tax compliance and improve collections and assessments within IRS.”
 The IRS won't rely solely on freelancers and independent contractors to accurately report their income.

-What about payments from family and friends?
+Are Venmo payments received from family and friends taxed?

 Since many consumers use services like Venmo for personal transactions, such as to pay a friend for their share of a dinner out, you might be wondering how that impacts the IRS reporting rule.
 The new change is only meant to apply to goods and services transactions, not for payments from friends and family.

 A way to simplify things is to tag transactions appropriately when in PayPal or Venmo, which enables you to specify transactions as either peer-to-peer transactions (friends and family) or goods and services, which qualify as income.

 PayPal also explained that sales of personal items that take a loss won't be reportable income.
 For example, selling a piece of furniture for less than you originally paid doesn't incur income reporting to the IRS since you didn’t make any money on the transaction.

 What if you receive a 1099-K from Venmo in error?

 If you receive a 1099-K from Venmo or another third-party network that reflects income meeting the lower dollar threshold ($600) in 2023, it was sent out of error.
 Fox Business shared that many companies have already inputted the upcoming changes into their system in preparation for the tax season.
 However, since the IRS decided to pause the $600 rule in December 2022 until next year, many taxpayers are receiving 1099-Ks in error.

 While this can be frustrating, tax practitioner Ryan Ellis told Fox Business that "If you get it in error, you include it in income.
 Make a note that it's a 1099-K received in error, and then you deduct it as an adjustment."